CookPaddy

 4. 4

-Add the oysters to the skillet and heat on high.
-Once liquid starts to release, pour in 2 tbsp white wine to cook off the alcohol.
+Add the oysters to the pan and cook over high heat.
+Once liquid begins to release, add 2 tbsp of white wine and cook off the alcohol.

 5. 5

-Once the oysters are cooked through, transfer to a colander to drain excess liquid.
-Return the remaining liquid in the skillet to the heat.
+Once the oysters are cooked through, transfer them to a colander to drain the excess liquid, then return that liquid to the frying pan.

 6. 6

-Add the ★ seasonings and reduce the sauce.
-Once reduced to desired consistency, return the oysters to the skillet and toss to coat.
+Add the ★ seasonings and reduce the liquid.
+Once it has reduced sufficiently, return the oysters to the pan and toss to coat, rolling them around in the sauce.

 7. 7

-Transfer oysters to a serving dish, top with remaining garlic slices, and drizzle with extra virgin olive oil.
+Arrange the oysters in a dish, top with the remaining garlic slices, and drizzle with extra virgin olive oil to taste.

 8. 8

-To store in the refrigerator, transfer oysters to a clean jar, pour extra virgin olive oil until oysters are completely submerged, and add the ★ seasonings together.
-When fully submerged in oil, the oysters will keep for 2-3 weeks.
+To store in the refrigerator, place the oysters in a clean jar, pour in enough extra virgin olive oil to fully submerge them, and include the ★ seasonings.
+Once completely covered in oil, they can be kept for approximately 2–3 weeks.

 Tips